-Amongst the several benefits of the USDA Rural Development Loan program, the ability to put zero-down and get 100% financing is one of the greatest benefits.
-USDA home loans are one of only two types of mortgage loans that require no down payment, the other being VA loans.
-These benefits make USDA loans perfect for first-time home buyers.
+Amongst the several benefits of the USDA program, the ability to put zero-down and get 100% financing is one of the greatest benefits.
+They are one of only two types of mortgage loans that require no down payment, the other being VA loans.
+These benefits make these loans perfect for first-time home buyers.

 Low Mortgage Insurance Premiums